Show All Answers

 With the goal of achieving greater accountability through transparency, the City of Irving has embarked on a mission to empower citizens to track their dollars at work.
 This breakdown of your statement provides details about how and where city funds are spent.
 The details of your statement are as follows:

-Charges listed above are referring to the current Ordinance as of 9/1/2014 and is subject to change at anytime with Council approval.
+Charges listed above are referring to the current ordinance as of Oct.
+1, 2019 and are subject to change at anytime with council approval.

 The City of Irving bills your water usage in "arrears."
 This means that a customer must use water before the city bills you for it.
 By the time a customer receives a statement from the city, usage is approximately three weeks into the next billing period.